EdgeDB is a next-generation graph-relational database designed as a spiritual successor to the relational database.

 EdgeDB is a complex system, but we’ve structured the documentation so you can learn it in “phases”.
 You only need to learn as much as you need to start building your application.

-Quickstart — Go through the quickstart.
-It walks through EdgeDB’s core workflows: how to install EdgeDB, create an instance, write a simple schema, execute a migration, and write some simple queries.
+Get Started — Start with the quickstart.
+It walks through EdgeDB’s core workflows: how to install EdgeDB, create an instance, write a simple schema, execute a migration, write some simple queries, and use the client libraries.
+The rest of the section goes deeper on each of these subjects.

 To actually build apps with EdgeDB, you’ll need to know more than SDL and EdgeQL.